Beard Trimming Guide: Using Scissors, Trimmers, & Clippers

 • Maximum control over the trimming process

-• Crafting intricate beard styles
+• Crafting detailed beard styles

 Trimmer